Pterosaur: could they fly as soon as they hatched

 On to the new results.
 It's generally accepted that young pterosaurs (unlike most birds, including my ducks) came out of the egg fully ready to fly, even though they still could have hung around the nest and received parental care (there's no evidence for such care).
 But not everyone agrees.
 A two-year-old story in the the Daily Beast describes research that suggested that, because their wing bones weren't full ossified (turned into hard bone) when they hatched, they couldn't fly until later:

 If pterosaur parents stuck around, perhaps there wasn’t so much of an imperative for the little guys to take to skies immediately after hatching.
 And there’s evidence from one of the embryos, the authors argue, that they couldn’t if they tried.
-In a single individual, the researchers found that the thigh bone had mature features and shape (that is to say that it looked like an adult thigh bone, only smaller) while the wing bone had some features still missing or underdeveloped.“We have made an important progress by showing that the same embryo had the humerus [one of the main bones of the wing] not well ossified, but had the femur very well developed,” Alexander Kellner of the Universidade Federal do Rio de Janeiro, one of the study authors, told The Daily Beast by email.
-He said the most likely explanation for this mismatched development is that hatchlings could run but not fly.
+In a single individual, the researchers found that the thigh bone had mature features and shape (that is to say that it looked like an adult thigh bone, only smaller) while the wing bone had some features still missing or underdeveloped.

 Well, a new paper in the Proceedings of the Royal Society B (click on screenshot below, reference at bottom), though it's paywalled, suggests that newly hatched pterosaurs could fly after all, and were as precocious as their modern relatives, the crocodilians, which are born pretty much ready to go, looking like tiny adults but still requiring parental care.
 Judicious inquiry might yield you a pdf of the paper below: